 The recipient of the award is decided by the Executive Committee of the TTC and their decision is based on members who have demonstrated a similar devotion and dedication to the Club and as a reflection of the life values and spirit of friendship, which Charlie Conquergood always shared with us.

-At the 34th British Car Day, the Charlie Conquergood Award was presented to long-time member, Frank Manning, of Stoneycreek, ON.
-Frank is the Club Historian and has been an active volunteer in running club events like British Car Day.
-Congratulations to Frank from all of your many friends at the TTC!
+At the 35th British Car Day, the Charlie Conquergood Award was presented to long-time members, Clive and Jacquelynne Huizinga, of Peterborough, ON.
+Clive is our club Treasurer and has been an active volunteer in Toronto Triumph Club for many years.
+Congratulations to Clive and Jacquelynne from all of your many friends at the TTC!